Purple white and red flowers.

 TEST SUITE: None

-To install our CockroachDB Chart, we first add the Chart Repository (no centralized Charts repository exist so we must first add where our package is hosted before installing) with <span class="p-color-bg">helm repo add cockroachdb https://charts.cockroachdb.com/</span>, then install it with <span class="p-color-bg">helm install my-cockroachdb cockroachdb/cockroachdb --version 10.0.0</span>.
+To install our CockroachDB Chart, we first add the Chart Repository (chart repositories are decentralized, so we first add where our package is hosted before installing) with <span class="p-color-bg">helm repo add cockroachdb cockroachdb <https://charts.cockroachdb.com/></span>, then install it with <span class="p-color-bg">helm install my-cockroachdb cockroachdb/cockroachdb --version 11.1.0</span>.
 Your command prompt won't be returned to you until Helm finishes installing the CockroachDB Helm Chart to your cluster, which can take anywhere from 1 to 3 minutes to complete.

 Helm should succeed and print out some very helpful details on our installation: